-It doesn't get any easier than these scrumptious sugar free Coconut Macaroons!
-Pour yourself a big cup of tea or coffee and enjoy a couple of these delicious low carb treats.
+These sugar free Coconut Macaroons will be ready in under 30 minutes and are so incredibly delicious!
+Pour yourself a big cup of tea or coffee and enjoy a couple of these delicious low carb, vegan, gluten free coconut macaroons.

 Or gluten, animal products (vegan) or grains if you are counting.

 But besides all of that, they taste crazy delicious, super pretty and are so simple to make.
 The best part is that look fancy but really they are ridiculously easy.